This piece was originally published on COSY.LAND.

 Dementia is commonly seen as a disability “strik[ing] at the cognitive capacities which are central to our identities and our sense of self”.

-As a result, the way people with dementia are treated by others around them often reflects that they are ‘lost-causes’.
-They are considered completely unable to reconcile their identity which once existed, and now exist “increasingly devoid of content, an unbecoming of the self”, some theorise.
+As a result, the way people with dementia are treated by others around them often reflects that they are ‘lost causes.
+They are considered completely unable to reconcile their identity which once existed, and now exist “increasingly devoid of content, and unbecoming of the self”, some theorise.

 Disclaimer: COSY does not endorse the use of illegal substances.
 This article is intended strictly for educational and harm reduction purposes.

-As we all know, the Coronavirus pandemic has detrimented so many areas of modern life.
+As we all know, the Coronavirus pandemic has detrimental so many areas of modern life.
 But I believe mental health services may have been neglected the most, particularly in the UK.

 Speaking to some friends, I learned that the waiting list to have an initial enquiry with a councillor through the NHS had been eight months.